byjg/php-serializer/docs/objectcopytrait.md

 $user->copyTo($userData);
 ```

 Property handlers can be used with these methods for property transformation.
-For detailed examples and available property handlers, see the [ObjectCopy documentation](objectcopy.md#available-property-handler-classes).
+For detailed documentation, see the **[Property Handlers Guide](propertyhandlers.md)**.

 ## Benefits of using the trait